From BR Bullpen

 Biographical Information

 He was originally drafted by the New York Yankees in the eighth round of the 1981 amateur draft, but he chose not to sign.
+He played for Team USA when they won the Bronze Medal in the 1983 Pan American Games.
 In 1984, he was drafted by the Oakland Athletics in the 19th round of the draft, but again, he did not sign.
 Finally, when he was drafted by the Houston Astros in the ninth round of the 1985 amateur draft, he did sign.

 In 1985, he began his professional career with the Auburn Astros, with whom he hit .261 with nine home runs and 42 RBI in 268 at-bats.
 He played for the Osceola Astros in 1986, hitting .269 with 12 home runs, 83 RBI and 17 stolen bases in 490 at-bats.
 With the Columbus Astros in 1987, he hit .276 with 24 home runs and 88 RBI in 457 at-bats.